 April Moore lives and writes in Colorado and helped found a writers critique group in 2003, in which she is still actively involved.
 During that time, her first fiction manuscript became a finalist in the Rocky Mountain Fiction Writer’s Colorado Gold Contest, and her short story, “Apartment 3B” is included in the literary anthology, Cacophony.
 As an artist, April owned and operated a greeting card company for ten years, and provided illustrations for the Northern Colorado Writer’s association’s 2012 and 2013 writing planners.
 She has taught writing workshops at the NCW and helps organize the association’s annual writer’s conference where she is also the contest coordinator for the Top of the Mountain Book Award.
 In 2008, when April was compiling her late father’s own writings, she discovered an original, 40-page text chronicling the early history of Folsom Prison.
 For somewhat unexplained reasons, the text, as well as the mug shots of Folsom’s executed men, had made their way into the hands of her great-great uncle, and has remained in her family for nearly seventy years.
 When she received the photographs from her grandmother, the research into the lives and crimes of Folsom’s executed men began.
 With a passion for history April compiled nearly 750,000 words of notes and thousands of pages of documents while researching Folsom’s 93.
 You can also read about April’s other writing endeavors at AprilJMoore.
 When not writing or illustrating, April is usually enjoying the Colorado sunshine by working in her vegetable garden, kayaking, or hiking, and spends the cold, wintry months curled up with a good book and a mug of tea.
-Her favorite activities, however, is spending time with her husband, fourteen-year-old son, and ninety-five-pound lap dog.
+Her favorite activities, however, is spending time with her husband, sixteen-year-old son, and ninety-five-pound lap dog.

 You can contact her via email: email@example.com